-The contract under which the owner of an intellectual property right (‘licensor’) gives permission to another individual or entity (‘licensee’) to use the rights for a period of time and within defined territory, without such permission, for instance, would infringe on patent or trademark right.
-Therefore the license can allow to the licensee to make legitimately use, sell, offer to sell, and import the invention protected by intellectual property right.
-In return, in the majority of the cases, the licensor receives royalty payments.
+The contract under which the owner of an intellectual property right (‘licensor’) gives permission to another individual or entity (‘licensee’) to use this right for a period of time and within a defined territory.
+Without such permission, this use would infringe patent or trademark rights.
+Therefore the license can allow the licensee to legitimately use, sell, offer to sell, and import the invention protected by intellectual property rights (in this case, by patent).
+In return, in the majority of cases, the licensor receives royalty payments.
 Signing a license agreement does not transfer the ownership of the invention to the licensee.